oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ### Assumptions

 **Data reliability**
-The OECD and Numbeo datasets are assumed to provide sufficiently reliable  2024 measures for the purposes of this comparative analysis.
+The OECD and Numbeo datasets are assumed to provide sufficiently reliable 2024 measures for this comparative analysis.

 **Average Annual Salary**
 Average annual salary is assumed to provide an appropriate basis for country-level comparison, despite differences in income distribution, occupations, and regional wage variation.